junli95/junli95.github.io/_pages/about.md

 # 🔥 News

+- *2025.06*: One paper is accepted by IEEE TCAD.
 - *2025.02*: One paper is accepted by DAC 2025.
 - *2025.01*: One paper is accepted by ISCAS 2025.
 - *2024.11*: Two papers are accepted by DATE 2025.